Find answers to the most common questions about CBD in our FAQ

 CBD is cannabidiol a safe, non-intoxicating cannabinoid found in hemp.
 CBD is one of the two major cannabinoids found in cannabis plants.
 There are more than 100 minor cannabinoids also found in the hemp plant.
 Extractions combining CBD and minor cannabinoids, alongside terpenes, form to make what is known as Broad Spectrum CBD.

 CBD has been available for centuries in the forms of hemp extracts; however, only until more recently has scientifically-sound research been conducted.
 Most studies are in early phases of research trials.
-While CBD is touted for many benefits, it is not a cure all.
-More advanced research is needed to determine proper benefits, formulations, dosing, side effects and interactions with other drugs.

 What is THC ?